bobdavies2000/OpenCVB/README.md

 VB.Net is not a language typically associated with computer vision algorithms.
 But the abundance of examples in OpenCVB suggests this may be an oversight.
 Even the seasoned developer should recognize what is obvious to the beginner: VB.Net can keep the code simple to read and write.
 Papers and articles on software often use pseudo-code to present an algorithm.
 In many respects, VB.Net code resembles pseudo-code except it is an actual working implementation of the algorithm.

 VB.Net provides a full-featured language just like C\# with lambda functions and multi-threading except VB.Net uses only a subset of the special keys available on the keyboard.
 Contrasted with Python or C++, VB.Net need make no apologies for using real words instead of the keyboard hieroglyphics defined in Python or C++.
-VB.Net syntax easier to recall and much easier to type in.
+VB.Net syntax is easier to recall and much easier to type in – the Intellisense is better than any other language.
 VB.Net includes user interface tools that are flexible and complete (check boxes, radio buttons, sliders, TrueType fonts, and much more) - options missing from OpenCV's popular HighGUI library.
 (All existing HighGUI interfaces are still supported in OpenCVB.)

 The main caution in using VB.Net is to treat it as a scripting language like Python.
 Most of the algorithms avoid pixel-by-pixel details – VB.Net can be detailed but it will be slower than optimized C++.
 Usually, the VB.Net algorithm is doing most of the real work in optimized C++ through the OpenCVSharp interface.
 Most algorithms run reasonably fast even in Debug mode because the release version of OpenCVSharp is active when OpenCVB is in Debug mode.
 Review the OpenCVB setup using Visual Studio’s “Build/Configuration Manager”.